usnistgov/REFPROP-docs/doc/GUI/Menu Commands/Substance Menu/index.rst

 Substance
 *********

-**Substance**

 The substance menu holds commands for selecting and defining a fluid.
-The current fluid is identified in the :ref:`Status Line <statusline>`  at the bottom of the screen.
+The current fluid is identified in the :ref:`statusline` at the bottom of the screen.
 The menu options are:

 .. toctree::
    :maxdepth: 2